arnaudmiribel/ada_project/README.md

 -  nlp pipeline :
 	- append the stop words list with generic terms of research papers in order to filter them out and maybe avoid having too many trash topics

 - topic extraction :
 	- test to see what's the optimal number of topics

 - data visualization :
 	- for semantic map :
 		- choose which dimension reduction technique makes the best visualization
 		- handle a Bokeh server with a `Choose Year` slider in order to travel accross time. [fun resource in the idea of what we want to do](http://olihb.com/2016/03/24/15-years-of-news-analyzing-cnn-transcripts-visualizing-topics/)
 	- for the map  : should be quick using the cloropleth homework
 	- for the network : bonus !

+  ### January :

+  We managed to finish our analysis (essentially filled the "remains to do" part!).
+  Just didn't have enough time for the network part.
+But we're happy of our results